What is ChexSystems?

 How to Request Your ChexSystems Report or Score

 ChexSystems is owned by Fidelity Information Services (FIS) and is subject to the Federal Fair Credit Reporting Act.
 Every 12 months, or whenever you are turned down when opening an account, you have the right to request a free copy of your ChexSystems report.
-You can do so online via this link, by calling 800-428-9623, or by mailing or faxing this form.
+You can do so online via this link, by calling 800-428-9623, or offline by mailing or faxing this form.

 However, this free report will not have your actual ChexSystems 100 to 899 score.
 At the present time, you cannot find out your score online.
 To receive a written copy of your score, mail or fax this completed form to the address and number listed on the document.
+You can also download the form here.

 How Long Does It Take to Get Out?